Back to top

 How does the web developer salary compare to other tech roles in the UK?

-Web developer salaries are competitive within the tech industry, but can vary compared to other roles:
+Web developer salaries are competitive within the broader tech industry:

-• UX Designers have similar salary ranges to web developers
+• UX Designers have broadly similar salary ranges to web developers

 Are there any specific industries that pay web developers more?

-1. Finance and Banking: Often the highest-paying sector, with salaries 10-20% above average
+1. Finance and Fintech: consistently the highest-paying sector, often 15–25% above average

-4. Cybersecurity: Web developers with security expertise can command premium rates
+5. Cybersecurity: web developers with security expertise can command significantly above-average rates

 How can I transition from a junior to a senior web developer role?